 Pageant participant looks are a big part of the show and even tend to get individual awards.
 With that said, do your family budget a favor and don’t buy your child expensive clothes only for the sake of this one pageant.

 Since the first time counts as testing the waters, there’s no guarantee about the next time, but the glitzy dresses for pageants can put you back even for a whole grand.
-Plus, children grow up really fast and the costume can end up too small come the next pageant too.
+Plus, children grow up fast, and the costume can end up too small for the next pageant.

-Consider renting instead, since options for children’s dresses and costumes are huge out there.
-But if you really want to buy, look up used dresses online - there’s certainly more than one previously eager parent, who decided to buy a new one without considering the aforementioned cons of it.
+Consider renting instead since options for children’s dresses and costumes are huge out there.
+But if you really want to buy, look up used dresses online - there’s certainly more than one previously eager parent who decided to buy a new one without considering the aforementioned cons it.